ByDr. Brennan Commerford, D.C.·Last reviewed: April 2026

 Quick Answer

-Riboflavin-5-Phosphate vs Riboflavin: which is better?
+Riboflavin-5-Phosphate vs Riboflavin: which is right for you?

 Best AbsorptionAbsorption Rating